vatme/vatsim-hq-docs/members/pilots.md

 On the group flight page, click the green "Create Group Flight" button on the top right of the page.
 Next fill in the info on the form...
 - Departure/Arrival airports should be in ICAO format
 - Departure time should be in UTC
-- Flight Info should include any necessary information for the other members (teamspeak info, charts, sceneries, etc). **Do not post copyrighted links as that will result in a ban from creating further group flights.**
+- Flight Info should include any necessary information for the other members (teamspeak info, charts, sceneries, etc). **Do not post copyrighted or illegal links as that will result in a ban from creating further group flights.**

 ![](/assets/gf2.PNG)